patrickward/go-heroicons/README.md

 ```

 This will:
-- Create the internal/icons directory if it doesn't exist
 - Copy the requested icons from the Heroicons repository into the internal/icons/icons directory
-- Generate a provider package with the icons embedded at internal/icons/icons.go
+- Generate the internal/icons/provider.go file with the icons embedded
-- Include a "missing icon" SVG for any icons that weren't found
+- Include a "missing icon" SVG for any icons not found during runtime

 ### 3. Use the Icons in Your Templates